“After my successful Pulmonary Vein Ablation, do I still need to be on blood thinners like Coumadin, an NOAC or aspirin?”

 However, there is no medication or treatment that would absolutely guarantee one would never get a stroke, even for people in normal sinus rhythm.

-∼Thomas J. Moore, MD[/pullquote]Because you’ve been cured of A-Fib and are A-Fib free, the places in your heart where A-Fib normally develops have been ablated and isolated.
-Taking anticoagulants because you might develop A-Fib is like taking out your appendix because at some future date you might develop appendicitis (frowned upon these days).
-As Dr. John Mandrola says, “And if there is no A-Fib, there is no benefit from anticoagulation.”
+Taking anticoagulants because you might develop A-Fib, however, is like taking out your appendix because at some future date you might develop appendicitis (frowned upon these days).
+As prolific blogger Dr. John Mandrola says, “And if there is no A-Fib, there is no benefit from anticoagulation.”

 However, though feeling cured of your A-Fib, you may still be experiencing ‘silent A-Fib’ (A-Fib with no symptoms) which can be dangerous.

-But doctors today are very good at spotting silent A-Fib and have a wide variety of monitoring devices (such as the Zio patch which you wear like a Band-Aid for two weeks).
-These monitoring devices would capture any silent A-Fib episodes you may have and alert your doctor that you may still need to be on anticoagulants.
-If you’re worried about being in silent A-Fib, ask your doctor for more extensive monitoring.
-Short episodes of silent A-Fib in general aren’t likely to cause a clot.
+But doctors today are very good at spotting silent A-Fib and have a wide variety of monitoring devices (such as the Zio patch which you wear like a Band-Aid for two weeks) to alert your doctor that you may still need to be on anticoagulants.

 Danger of Taking Anticoagulants